 Salt Life Water Adventures

 Explore the Golden Isles’ coast, beautiful marshes and meandering rivers from the water itself.
-With access to the Atlantic Ocean, Intracoastal Waterway, tidal creaks and rivers, the Golden Isles offers a wealth of salt life adventures from boating, sailing, and offshore fishing to kayaking, paddleboarding, canoeing and fun on the beach.
+With access to the Atlantic Ocean, Intracoastal Waterway, tidal creeks and rivers, the Golden Isles offers a wealth of salt life adventures from boating, sailing, and offshore fishing to kayaking, paddleboarding, canoeing and fun on the beach.

 SouthEast Adventures Outfitters offers daily kayak tours, scenic boating excursions, stand-up paddleboarding, and fishing charters out of their Brunswick Boathouse and St. Simons Island Village Creek Landing locations.